 1 Version 1.1 was the first online version, posted Feb.
 20, 2021.
+The main changes in version 1.7 and the updating of references to T. P. Yates,'s Westminster Foundations.
 The main changes in version 1.5 are the addition of Table 22.3.1. and §22.4, a simplification of §14 that eliminates Table 14, an additional paragraph in section 11 about beauty and glory, and an additional explanation of further terms for attributes of God that can be associated with one of the commandments.
 Previous versions are archived at frame-poythress.org, and links to them are available on the webpage that displays the latest version (now 1.5), https://frame-poythress.org/introducing-the-law-of-christ-lex-christi-a-fruitful-framework-for-theology-and-life/